-On January 29, 2015, the Company and certain of its subsidiaries entered into a series of Agreements including a Securities Purchase Agreement") and a Subscription Agreement with DBD Credit Funding, LLC ("DBD"), an affiliate of Fortress Credit Corp., under which the Company sold to the purchasers: (i) \$15,000,000 original principal amount of Senior Secured Notes (the "Fortress Notes"), (ii) a right to receive a portion of certain proceeds from monetization net revenues received by the Company (after receipt by the Company of \$15,000,000 of monetization net revenues and repayment of the Fortress Notes), (iii) a five-year warrant (the "Fortress Warrant") to purchase 100,000 shares of the Issuer's Common Stock exercisable at \$7.44 per share, subject to adjustment; and (iv) 134,409 shares of the Issuer's Common Stock.
-Pursuant to the Fortress Purchase Agreement, as security for the payment and performance in full of the secured obligations, the Company and certain subsidiaries executed and delivered in favor of the purchasers a Security Agreement and a Patent Security Agreement, including a pledge of the Company's interests in certain of its subsidiaries (together with the Fortress Purchase Agreement, the "Fortress Notes Notes and the Fortress Warrant, the "Fortress Documents").
+On January 29, 2015, the Company and certain of its subsidiaries entered into a series of agreements including a Securities Purchase Agreement (the "Fortress Purchase Agreement") and a Subscription Agreement with DBD Credit Funding, LLC ("DBD"), an affiliate of Fortress Credit Corp., pursuant to which the Company sold to the purchasers: (i) \$15,000,000 original principal amount of Senior Secured Notes (the "Fortress Notes"), (ii) a right to receive a portion of certain proceeds from monetization net revenues received by the Company (after receipt by the Company of \$15,000,000 of monetization net revenues and repayment of the Fortress Notes), (iii) a five-year warrant (the "Fortress Warrant") to purchase 100,000 shares of the Company's Common Stock exercisable at \$7.44 per share, subject to adjustment; and (iv) 134,409 shares of the Company's Common Stock.
+Pursuant to the Fortress Purchase Agreement, as security for the payment and performance in full of the secured obligations, the Company and certain subsidiaries executed and delivered in favor of the purchasers a Security Agreement and a Patent Security Agreement, including a pledge of the Company's interests in certain of its subsidiaries (together with the Fortress Purchase Agreement, the Fortress Notes and the Fortress Warrant, the "Fortress Documents").
+On February 12, 2015, the Company exercised its right to require the purchasers to purchase an additional \$5,000,000 of Notes from the Company.

-The Fortress Documents contains, subject to certain carve-outs, various restrictive covenants that limit our management's discretion in operating our business.
+The Fortress Documents contain, subject to certain carve-outs, various restrictive covenants that limit our management's discretion in operating our business.
 In particular, these instruments limit our ability to, among other things:

-- incur additional debt;
+- · incur additional debt;

-- grant liens on assets;
+- · grant liens on assets;

-- dispose assets outside the ordinary course of business; and
+- · dispose assets outside the ordinary course of business; and

-- make fundamental business changes.
+- · make fundamental business changes.